ibm-js/deliteful/docs/master/Switch.md

 class.

 The width of a switch is defined by the `d-switch-width` class and is equal to `70px` by default.
+Note that due to the way the switch was designed, you can't express its width in '%'.
+Any other unit will work.

 A Switch widget does not define any specific height by default but strech according to the current `line-height`.